jrussell1/burger/README.md

 # Eat the Burger

-## Node Express Handlebars
+## Node Express-Handlebars

 ### Overview

-This is a burger logger application using MySQL, Node, Express, Handlebars and a homemade ORM.
+This is a burger logger application using MySQL, Node, Express, Handlebars and a ORM.

 ### Before You Begin